hakavlad/nohang/README.md

 ## Some features

 - `SIGKILL` and `SIGTERM` as signals that can be sent to the victim
+- the ability to send any signal instead of SIGTERM for processes with certain names
 - impact on the badness of processes via matching their names, cmdlines and UIDs with regular expressions
 - possibility of restarting processes via command like `systemctl restart something` if the process is selected as a victim (or run any other command)
 - GUI notifications: